 In physics, resonance happens when one system matches the natural frequency of another, thus amplifying it.
 If I pushed you on the swing at the exact moment you were about to move forward you would go higher.
 I was able to match your natural frequency, so the force I applied amplified you.

 In employer branding, resonance happens when we are able to tap into the story which is playing out in the minds of those we want to reach.
 That is their own version of their “natural frequency.”
 Are we on the same wavelength?
 Do we hit home and speak to their wants and needs?

-From attraction and recruitment to staff retention, a successful value proposition will help you land the talent and keep them, but what style of EVP works best for your organisation and how do you go about creating or reworking yours?
+From talent attraction to employee retention, a successful value proposition will help you resonate, but what style of EVP works best and how do you go about creating or reworking yours?

 If you’re interested in revamping or rebuilding your employee value proposition then read on to discover 15 great examples for inspiration.

 14 great examples of effective employee value propositions

 Innocent’s EVP is powerful and unique because it’s not all about what an employee does for their company alone; they also like to shout about what their employees have gone on to do after their time with Innocent.